 4. Day of The Dead

 It originated with the Mayans (250 to 900 CE) and the Aztecs (1345 to 1521 CE).
-They believed it was way a person died that dictated where the soul will go to in the afterlife.
+They believed it was the way a person died that dictated where the soul would go in the afterlife.

-The Mayans held those who died by suicide, sacrifice, in battle, and during childbirth, their souls went straight to heaven.
-Similarly, the Aztecs held the souls of soldiers slain in battle, and the women who died giving birth, traveled with the sun into the heavens.
+Similarly, the Aztecs held the souls of soldiers slain in battle, and the women who died giving birth traveled with the sun into the heavens.
 While the souls of those Aztecs, who died a normal death, had to pass through nine levels of the underworld.

-Since 1994, the citizens of Aguascalientes, a city in central Mexico, celebrate the Festival de Calaveras or the “Festival of the Skulls.”
-It draws from the Day of the Dead traditions.
+Since 1994, the citizens of Aguascalientes, a city in central Mexico, have celebrated the Festival de Calaveras, or the “Festival of the Skulls.”
+It draws from the Day of the Dead tradition.